See the Story Index for Wael Abdelgawad’s other stories.

 “You best get steppin’, cabron,” the Latina said quietly but intensely.
 “Before I drill your dome.
 We’ll see what comes out.
 Brains or frijoles negros.”

-My nostrils dilated and my teeth clenched.
+My nostrils dilated and my teeth clenched, not because of her calling me a bastard or saying I had black beans for brains, but because of the gun at my forehead.
 I had a vast internal reservoir of anger, love, guilt, grief and outrage, and it was never more than a nerve’s length away.
 I could access it in an instant, for good or bad, like a tap that is under pressure and needs only a quarter turn of the handle to send forth a geyser.

 “Dale cabron,” I snarled in Spanish, returning the insult and daring her to shoot.
 “But you best look down before you pull that trigger.”
 The full-lipped Latina glanced down to see the blade of my knife pressed against the inside of her thigh – my own hey presto to match hers.
 Her eyes widened slightly.
 The knife was angled up, so that the Latina could not step away without cutting herself.